zikani03/hypalink/README.md

 A web component to make sharing multiple links more convenient in websites and web apps.

+One hypa-link can be used to show a list of various hyper links, currently they render in something like a popover/tooltip - but can be styled to display in a modal dialog etc..

 ## Usage

 First, add the following to your HTML